Duke Medicine Timeline

 - Specialized classes begin

-Classes began in Hospital Administration, dietetics, and medical technology on 15 August.
+Classes began in hospital administration, dietetics, and medical technology on 15 August.

 - Medical classes begin